A Confidence Machine for Sparse High-Order Interaction Model: Proposed Method

-where, we use the convention that for any $a \in \mb{R}, (a)_{++} = a$ if $a > 0$ and $\infty$ otherwise.
-However, naively (minimization over all possible interaction terms) determining the step size of inclusion $(\Delta_{\ell^\ast}^2)$ will be intractable for the SHIM type problem.
+Here, we use the convention that for any $a \in \mb{R}, (a)_{++} = a$ if $a > 0$ and $\infty$ otherwise.
+However, naively (minimization over all possible interaction terms) determining the step size of inclusion $(\Delta_2({\ell_2^\ast}))$ will be intractable for the SHIM type problem.
 Because in SHIM the search space grows exponentially due to the combinatorial effect of high-order interaction terms.
 Therefore, both the fitting and constructing the full-CP set of a SHIM are non-trivial because unless both $m$ and $d$ are very small, a high-order interaction model will have a significantly large number of parameters to be considered.
 Several algorithms for fitting a sparse high-order interaction model have been proposed in the literature \cite{ERP_Tsuda,saigo2009gboost,nakagawa2016safe}.
 A common approach adopted in these existing works is to exploit the hierarchical structure of high-order interaction features.
 In other words, a tree structure as in Fig.~\ref{fig1}B is considered and a branch-and-bound strategy is employed in order to avoid handling all the exponentially increasing number of high-order interaction features.
 Hence, we need efficient computational methods to make the computation practically feasible.
 In the following section, we present an efficient tree pruning strategy that considers the tree structure of the interaction terms (or patterns).
 Here, each node of the tree represents an interaction term.
 The basic idea of tree pruning is that we construct a tree of interaction terms in a ``progressive manner".
-Here, we keep track of the current minimum step size (up to the construction of $\ell^{th}$ pattern) i.e. \(\Delta_{\ell^\ast}^2 = \underset{j \in \{1, 2, \ldots, \ell\}}{\min}\{\Delta_j^2\}, \) as we construct the tree progressively, and prune a large part of the tree if some bound condition fails.
-Here, $\Delta_j^2$ is the bracketed quantity in the expression of $\Delta_{\ell^\ast}^2$ in (\ref{eq:step_length}) for any non-active feature $j \in \mc{A}^c_{\tau_t}$.
+That is we keep track of the current minimum step size of inclusion up to the construction of $\ell^{th}$ pattern as we construct the tree progressively, and prune a large part of the tree if some bound condition fails (Lemma~\ref{lemma:lemma_1}).